carlodevil/boss-cli/README.md

 Query System based on GraphQL

 Tech stack used:
-- NGINX (direct install, not on docker.
+- NGINX (Direct install on server.
 Remember to have maintanance page)
 - Java Spring
 - Java Spring Cloud Config
 - Flutter for mobile development